 None - No tone system activated.
-Even if the CTCSS Tone or DCS Code columns are set to a value, transmissions will not get through unless this column is set to the proper function.
+Even if the CTCSS, RX CTCSS. and DCS Code columns are set to a value, the radio will not open the repeater since the tone functionality is not engaged.

 Tone - CTCSS tone generator is activated for transmission only This mode is used for many if not most repeater operations.
+When this option is selected, the CTCSS column becomes available.